 Single Sign On for OWA – Exchange 2010 SP2?

 A new feature the Exchange Team at Microsoft implemented in Exchange 2010 is called silent redirection.
-I would recommend setting this up, the reason for this is because you now eliminate the need for a double authentication when doing a redirection within OWA on Exchange 2010 SP2.
+I would recommend setting this up because you now eliminate the need for a double authentication when doing a redirection within OWA on Exchange 2010 SP2.

 This does get a little lengthy, and there is an excellent blog from the Exchange Product Group located here.